Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Barbiturate Drug Detection Times

-Barbiturates are anti-anxiety and sedative prescription drugs which have largely been replaced by benzodiazepines.
-The drugs are still in use and may be abused for the sedative effects, so many drug tests still screen for the presence of barbiturates.
+These drugs are still in use and may be abused for the sedative effects, so many drug tests still screen for the presence of barbiturates.

-• urine testing: up to 6 weeks
+• urine testing: up to six weeks

-• saliva testing: up to 3 days
+• saliva testing: up to three days

 • hair testing: up to 90 days